 6.29.1 Applicability to language

+This subclause requires a complete rewrite to have it reflect C++ issues.

 C allows the modification of loop control variables within a loop.
 Though this is usually not considered good programming practice as it can cause unexpected problems, the flexibility of C expects the programmer to use this capability responsibly.

 Since the modification of a loop control variable within a loop is infrequently encountered, reviewers of C code may not expect it and hence miss noticing the modification.
 Modifying the loop control variable can cause unexpected results if not carefully done.
 In C, the following is valid: